wikichua/bliss/readme.md

 1.
     a. helper dispatchToWorker - use this to keep track work record and dynamically create worker in ASYNC using artisan bliss:work
-    b. or adding use Wikichua\Bliss\Traits\Queueable into job class, then you can use onQueue to create worker in ASYNC using artisan bliss:work
+    b. or adding use Wikichua\Bliss\Concerns\Queueable into job class, then you can use onQueue to create worker in ASYNC using artisan bliss:work

 ```
 [program:bliss-worker]